Lelleck/wise/README.md

 2. **Configuration**

-Wise is configured through two primary ways, the CLI config and file config.
+Wise is configured through one primary way, the config file.
-Currently the CLI configuration is exclusively used to point to the config file which holds the entire configuration.
 **NOTE: Configuration via environment variables is not currently supported.**

-To run the application copy your RCON credentials into the `wise-config.toml` file.
-As this file also acts as an example file it is tracked by Git and when updating the codebase may result in a conflict.
-This may be changed in the future, for now just keep it in mind.

-If you want to develop and later commit to this projects its recommended to consolidate your configuration in a `dev.toml`.
-All files ending in `dev.toml` are ignored and not tracked by Git.
+To run the application copy the `config.toml` file as `dev.config.toml`, all files starting in `.dev` are ignored by Git.
+Reference the file to see what you need to set.

 3. **Running**